MORGANlTE/little-alchemist-api/README.md

 ## :octocat: Public URL
 No public API hosted yet

+## :bear: Note:
+The images do not fully work from the wiki.
+Remove everything after the `.png` from the scraped database.

 ## :heart: Credits
-Special thanks to Monumental LLC
+Special thanks to Monumental LLC & the Little Alchemist Wiki